MonacoProtocol/sdk/README.md

 ### What is the relationship between BetDEX Labs, Inc. and the Monaco Protocol?

-* BetDEX Labs, Inc. is an early and key contributor to the Monaco Protocol.
+* BetDEX Labs, Inc. is an early and continued key contributor to the Monaco Protocol.